christianThardy/christianThardy.github.io/amplification-suppression.md

 Exluding (1), I think these mechanisms likely interact, but my empirical findings primarily concern (2) and (3), with connections to (4) remaining speculative and requiring further research.

-Expanding on my <a href="https://xtian.ai/tom-interpretability#copy-supressions-role" title="ToM in LLMs" rel="nofollow">investigation of suppression</a> by mechanistically studying theory of mind (ToM), analysis of the negative diagonals in OV circuits of key attention heads performing the task across 10 models of parameter counts ranging from 1.3B to 70B, revealed sparse sets of attention heads (~16% on average) that maintain the counterfactual narrative states required to make the correct predictions.
+Expanding on my <a href="https://xtian.ai/tom-interpretability#copy-supressions-role" title="ToM in LLMs" rel="nofollow">investigation of suppression</a> by mechanistically studying ToM, analysis of the negative diagonals in OV circuits of key attention heads performing the task across 10 models of parameter counts ranging from 1.3B to 70B, revealed sparse sets of attention heads (~16% on average) that maintain the counterfactual narrative states required to make the correct predictions.
 Despite architectural differences, all models consistently maintained ~50% negative eigenvalue ratios of the OV matrices (how much suppression is occuring across the observed attention heads), showing a clear progression from concentrated to distributed dimensional processing that scaled with model size, suggesting suppression as a universal computational structure across models.

 Trying to refrain from dubious overgeneralization, its possible the consistent ~50% negative eigenvalue ratio observed in the models studied may manifest differently in larger models.
 The core principle that likely generalizes is the need for some form of information filtering or suppression mechanism.
 For instance, recurrent architectures without attention will implement suppression through different mechanisms than the attention-based suppression observed in transformers.